These days more and more people try to find products that are made with sustainable materials.

 Another thing to note is that this device is also extremely easy to use.

-You simply place coarsely ground beans in the filter, pour in water to the top of the glass carafe, and seal it with the lid.
+You simply place coarsely ground beans in the filter, pour room-temperature water into the glass carafe, and seal it with the lid.

 Anyway, there are some things to be aware of before buying this fancy-looking coffee maker.